QuentinPhilipp/portfolio-old/README.md

 <h3> 👨🏻‍💻 About Me </h3>

+- 👨‍💻 &nbsp; Software engineer for Siemens Digital Industries Software.
-- 🎓 &nbsp; Studying Computer Science and Embedded System at Brest National School of Engineering (ENIB), France.
+- 🎓 &nbsp; I studied computer science and embedded systems at the Ecole Nationale d'Ingénieur de Brest (ENIB), France.
-- 🤔 &nbsp; Enjoys discovering new technologies and new ways of making software that I like.
+- 🤔 &nbsp; Enjoys discovering new technologies and new ways to make useful softwares.

 <h3> 🌐 Check my website and the project i'm working on</h3>
 <p>